PxTools/PxApiSpecs/README.md

 # PxWeb API 2.0 Specification
-This is the home of the PxWeb API 2.0 Specificatio.
+This is the home of the PxWeb API 2.0 OpenAPI Specification.
 You can look at the current state of the specification in [Swagger UI](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/PxTools/PxApiSpecs/master/PxAPI-2.yml).

 ## Updating PxApi-2.yml